raipc/atsd-jdbc/README.md

 ## SQL Warnings

-In some circumstances such as unknown tag or tag value, the database may return SQL warnings as opposed to raising a non-recoverable error.
+The database may return SQL warnings as opposed to raising a non-recoverable error in some cases, such as unknown tag or tag value.

-To retrieve the warning, invoke `resultSet.getWarnings()` method:
+To retrieve SQL warnings, invoke `resultSet.getWarnings()` method:

 ```java
 	SQLWarning rsWarning = resultSet.getWarnings();